 If you are noticing unusually high water bills that aren’t related to use, it may be because you have a leak in your pipelines.
 A leak can be caused by many reasons such as a clog, tree root intrusion, or simple age and weakening.
 If you have a leak, a professional at NuFlow can easily locate it and recommend a repair using our trenchless technology.

 Trenchless repairs do not require us to dig on your property.
 This is becoming the new standard in the plumbing industry because it allows us to provide accurate repairs in a quick and affordable way.
-Common trenchless services include camera inspections, sewer lining, hydro jetting, and pipe bursting.
+Common trenchless services include camera inspections, sewer lining, and hydro jetting.
 Without any need to dig or excavate, trenchless repairs are often cheaper, faster, and cleaner.

 Conventional tank water heaters used to be the standard and are still commonly used in a majority of homes.
 Tankless water heaters are becoming a more popular option, however, because they take up less space and have a longer life-span.
 Regardless, both water heater styles have their benefits and consequences.
 We are available to discuss which option best fits you and your property’s needs.

 If you think that you may have a leak in your pipeline, then you can use your meter to find out.
 This is a fairly simple process:

 - Go out to your meter and record the water level